tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/3/LP_Ins_Getting_Started_Panel.md

     ![interact_data_struct.gif](Images/interact_data_struct.gif)

-* Most Panel functions accept other functions as arguments.
-This is because **Panel** was designed from a functional programming point of view.
+* Most Panel interact function accepts other functions as arguments.
+This is because the **interact** widget was designed from a functional programming point of view.
 This approaches heavily relies on developers passing functions to functions, which allows Panel to dynamically render content and plots based off of user input/interaction.
-The `interact` function is an example of a **Panel** function that accepts a function as a parameter.

   * Imagine creating a dashboard reporting on housing sales by city across 10 years.
 Instead of having all 10 years of data for every city shown on a plot, you might want to limit the data to a specific year.
 A **Panel** select list could be used to select the year to report on.